danigb/music.dictionary/API.md

 ## `dictionary`

-Dictionary is a module to work with dictionaries of pitch collections

-Its the foundation of the scale and chord dictionary of music.kit

-Currently `dictionary` module has the following functions:

-- dictionary: create dictionaries
-- getter: create a getter function for a dictionary
-- names: create a reverse lookup function for a dictionary
-- splitName: split a set name into type and tonic

-## `dictionary.dictionary`

-Create a dictionary
+Create a dictionary from a source.

-The src is a hash map of keys associated to arrays.
+The source is a hash map of keys associated to arrays.
 The array contains:

 - A interval list (as string or as array)
 - (Optionally) an array of name aliases

-This function is exported in music.kit as ´dictionary´  (see example)

 ### Parameters